firstandthird/hapi-views/README.md

 ```

 - For each key in _routes_, hapi-views will register a route handler matching that path.
 The route will render the indicated _view_, passing _data_ as the context of the view.
-- hapi-views uses the [varson](https://github.com/firstandthird/varson) library to evaluate statements that appear in the double brackets.  hapi-views provides access to the _request_ object and any method defined in _server.methods_ will be available from here.
+- hapi-views uses the [varson](https://github.com/firstandthird/varson) library to evaluate statements that appear in the double brackets.
+Any method defined in _server.methods_ will be available from here and you can refer to the _request_ object in the method parameters, eg: _foo(request.params.userId)_ will work as expected from here.
 - passing '?debug=1' to a route will cause the server to log debug info as it renders the route

 ## Route Options